try-skycn/SJTU-CS230-raytracing/README.md

 ## Refraction 【透射】

-Please `git checkout soft-shadow` then make.
+Please `git checkout refraction` then make.

 The rendered picture is